TampereTC/TestContainer-hackathon/README.md

 **Instruction:**
 - clone this project as zip file and extract it or use git clone command
-- extract the "hackstack.zip" file in $HOME folder
+- extract the 'hackstack*' files in $HOME folder

+***Unzip the files***

+Due to large size, the zip files has split to 6 parts.
+Here the linux command to unzip the file.

+`zip -s 0 hackstack.zip --out unhackstack.zip`

+`unzip unhackstack.zip`

 ***Portainer dashboard:***